joved-git/z80/README.md

 $ git clone ...
 ```

-2. Go to inside and create the build directory.
+2. Go to inside the directory and create the build directory.

 ```
 $ cd z80